American Indian Studies (IS)

 IS 253.
 Lakota Languages IV.
 3 Credits.

 An upper-intermediate course focusing on language proficiency in a cultural context which builds on Lakota Language 3.
 It is designed to consolidate communicative language skills while beginning a more systematic study of Lakota literature with the goal of encountering complex sentence structure and grammar in authentic texts and narratives.
 The course also offers further practice of fluency mainly through free (i.e. unguided) learning activities, with additional focus on accuracy and complexity at the given level, using various learning styles and resources.
-Prerequisites: IS 252 and T&L 330, or permission.
+Prerequisite: IS 252 and T&L 330, or permission.
 On demand.

-IS 320.
-Native Cultural Landscapes.
+IS 342.
+Native Environmental History.
 3 Credits.

-Throughout the centuries of American Indian and white contact, American Indian education advocated by the colonial and federal governments as well as by various denominations has reflected the changing attitudes, stereotypes, and ethnocentrisrns of Europeans and Euroamericans toward American Indian peoples.
+Throughout the centuries of American Indian and white contact, American Indian education advocated by the colonial and federal governments as well as by various denominations has reflected the changing attitudes, stereotypes, and ethnocentrisms of Europeans and Euroamericans toward American Indian peoples.
 This course will examine the changing policies of the federal government, the attitudes of the various denominations, and some of the contemporary changes in the educational system.
 S.

 IS 356.
 Law, Culture, and Communities.
 3 Credits.